Richard Cordray to step down as head of Consumer Financial Protection Bureau

-Richard Cordray is stepping down from his post leading the Consumer Financial Protection Bureau.
+Richard Cordray is stepping down as the head of the Consumer Financial Protection Bureau.

 Cordray said Wednesday that he plans to resign as director at the end of the month.